Resources and information for standardized testing

 Do students and parents/guardians have the right to opt-out their child from state testing?

 Yes, but OSPI refers to this as a refusal, not an opt-out.
 While not addressed in state legislation, adopted agency policy allows students or parents to refuse to participate in state assessments.
 This policy requires either the student or parent to put this request into writing and for it to be kept on file at the school or district office.
 In addition, the policy recommends the parent include the reason for not wanting the child tested but it is not required.
 Requests should specifically list any tests you wish to opt-out of including interim tests, practice or make-up tests.

-What requirements are there related to taking the state assessment(s)?
+What are the requirements for taking the state assessment(s)?

 - FairTest: National Center for Fair and Open Testing